dss-extensions/DSS-Python/README.md

 [![Install with conda](https://anaconda.org/dss-extensions/dss_python/badges/installer/conda.svg)](https://anaconda.org/dss-extensions/dss_python)
 [![conda package version](https://anaconda.org/dss-extensions/dss_python/badges/version.svg)](https://anaconda.org/dss-extensions/dss_python)

-# DSS Python: Unofficial bindings for EPRI's OpenDSS
+# DSS Python: Extended bindings for an implementation of EPRI's OpenDSS

-Python bindings and misc tools for using OpenDSS (EPRI Distribution System Simulator).
-Based on CFFI and DSS C-API, aiming for full COM compatibility on Windows, Linux and MacOS.
+Python bindings and misc tools for using the OpenDSS (EPRI Distribution System Simulator) engine through the alternative/unofficial implementation from the DSS C-API implementation.
+Based on DSS C-API, CFFI and NumPy, aiming for full COM compatibility on Windows, Linux and MacOS.

 See also the other projects from [DSS-Extensions.org](https://dss-extensions.org/):